housujuan123/Logo-FSCIL/README.md

 # Logo-FSCIL
-Our code and dataset resource will be public after accepted.Thank you for your interest!
+Our code and dataset resource will be public after accepted.
+Thanks for your interest!